giulio-derasmo/AstraStatsLearn-Galaxy-image-segmentation/README.md

 # [AstraStatsLearn] Galaxy image segmentation

-University project at the course of Statistical Learning concerning **image segmentation** and object detection of **satellite images** of galaxies using different technique involving typical methods as Random Forest and KMeans, and neural networks like U-Net and Mask RCNN.
+University project at the course of Statistical Learning concerning **image segmentation** and object detection of **satellite images** of galaxies using different technique involving typical methods as Random Forest and KMeans, and neural networks like U-Net, Mask RCNN and DETR.

+A full presentation is available [here](https://github.com/giulio-derasmo/AstraStatsLearn-Galaxy-image-segmentation/blob/main/ASTROSTATLEARN-presentation.pdf).

 ## The data